rohit455273/assertive/README.md

 install_bitbucket("richierocks/assertive")
 ```

-### The virtual package system.
+### The virtual package system

-*assertive* is a virtual package &ndash; it does not contain any functions, but merely
+*assertive* is a virtual package; it does not contain any functions, but merely
 reexports them from lower-level packages.

 *[assertive.base](https://bitbucket.org/richierocks/assertive.base)* contains the core functionality.